 - What is your 3-month goal, and how do you envision getting there — validation plan and strategy?

 - What will you do in the next three weeks to test your strategies — experiment and lean sprints?

 Visualizing this journey in units of sprints, we get this:

-You only have ~48 sprints to go from idea to early scale which goes by a lot quicker than you expect.
+You only have ~48 sprints to go from idea to early scale, which goes by much quicker than you expect.
 So make sure you make each one count.